tracon/django-nexmo/README.md

 http://your-site.url/nexmo/delivery/NEXMO_INBOUND_KEY/ url.

-Copy this url and paste it in the "Callback URL" section of your "API settings" section of your Nexmo.com account.
+Copy this url and paste it in the "Callback URL" section of your "API settings" section of your Nexmo.com account and select POST in drop-down menu.
 Remember to replace NEXMO_INBOUND_KEY to whatever you set to settings.
 Hex numbers are allowed.

 Inbound text messages are received the same way.
 Receiving messages is accessible through the http://your-site.url/nexmo/message/NEXMO_INBOUND_KEY/ url.